James007-Nix/F422019_WSA024_Arduino_Coursework/README.md

 This is an image of the arduino, base shield and temperature sensor all conected and how the wiring is setup.

 -Magnitude against freq.png
-This is the graph generated through python code which shows the magnitude against the frequency
+This is the graph generated through python code which shows the magnitude against the frequency.

+-Temp against Time.jpeg
+This is the graph generated through python code which shows the Temperature over the time period of 3 minutes.